How is miso made?

 MORE: Buy your copy of Nancy’s book Food Artisans of Japan

 Adding miso to ramen is a brilliant way to add rich, salty seasoning to your broth.
 The earthy savouriness is particularly good with pickled bamboo shoots, tangy spring onions and dried nori seaweed sheets.
+Try the recipe now!

 Make a really good miso soup with layers of flavour and different textures from soft tofu, soba noodles and mushrooms.
 This recipe uses the steeping liquor from rehydrated mushrooms for even more umami notes.
+Full recipe here.

 Pairing miso with maple syrup creates a heavenly sweet and salty combo, which reduces down to a rich sticky glaze on these baked aubergines.
 Serve on sticky coconut rice.
+Click through for the full recipe.

 Miso works really well in a simple dressing with rice vinegar, sesame oil and soy sauce.
 This pork tonkatsu is served with finely shredded cabbage salad, which has a lovely crunch.
+Try the recipe for yourself now!

 For a light lunch, or as part of a bigger meal, this tofu dressed in miso sauce really hits the spot.
 Serve the dish with rice, fresh salads and pickled vegetables for a quick and easy burst of miso flavour.
+Try the recipe here.